 Meanwhile, another client, an HR management software and services leader, took a totally different approach: implementing a universal booking mandate that required employees to book all overnight accommodations through American Express GBT.
 To make travelers aware of the change, the travel team posted the updated policy on its company intranet sites and OBTs across all regions where it has operations and launched a quarterly newsletter that in addition to news and hints included incentives to encourage employees to book their air and hotel reservations together.
 Additionally, American Express GBT supplied the clients with daily reports on bookings that didn’t incorporate hotel stays and, with the client’s support, followed up individually with travelers who had not included a hotel in their reservations to prompt them to do so.

 The company also discovered that a large portion of its out-of-policy stays was connected to employees visiting company locations in the Philippines and India who were relying on local administrative assistants to make hotel reservations for them instead of using the OBT.
 The client was able to halt this behavior by instructing administrative assistants to refrain from booking on visiting employees’ behalf and requiring the travelers to do so themselves.

 As you can read more about here, within a year, the number of compliant overnight bookings grew by 30 percent, which in turn reduced the cost of the nightly hotel rate and saved the company nearly $185,000.

 So you see, steering your travelers toward in-program hotel bookings need not be difficult.
-And there are multiple other avenues to getting there, whether you adopt a to pull up travelers’ in-policy preferences in seconds (making noncompliance simply inexcusable) to sending business unit and department leaders compliance reports so they also can get involved in correcting rogue behavior.
+And there are multiple other avenues to getting there, whether you adopt a mobile booking tool that utilizes machine learning technology to pull up travelers’ in-policy preferences in seconds (making noncompliance simply inexcusable) to sending business unit and department leaders compliance reports so they also can get involved in correcting rogue behavior.